 and likewise for the other two directions.
 This implies $\int dx_i dx_j j_0 =0$ for $i\neq j$.
 This conservation of charge within intersecting coordinate planes implies that charge must form quadrupole moments at minimum and is a signature of fractonic behavior \cite{Pretko2017a, Ma2018a}.
 For the magnetic sector ($A_1, A_2$ and $A_3$), the kernel can be characterized by vector-valued functions of the form $a_1(x_1) \hat e_1 + a_2(x_2) \hat e_2 + a_3(x_3) \hat e_3$ and $a_0(\vec x) (\hat e_1 + \hat e_2 + \hat e_3)$.
 The first of these is the analog of the planar topological constraints and the second a reflection of the trivial constraints from the $\mb F_2$ version.
-The Brule's Rule for the first case is exactly the same as flux conservation in $U(1)$ theory if we limit $\vec v$ to the coordinate directions.
+The BrLE rule for the first case is exactly the same as flux conservation in $U(1)$ theory if we limit $\vec v$ to the coordinate directions.
 This alone does not yield fractonic behavior.
-However, we consider the second trivial pure gauge condition where the corresponding Brule's Rule requires that $\vec j$ be perpendicular to the $[111]$ direction.
+However, we consider the second trivial pure gauge condition where the corresponding BrLE rule requires that $\vec j$ be perpendicular to the $[111]$ direction.
 For simplicity at a given point, assume $j_1=0$ and $j_2 = -j_3$.
 In the $\hat e_2, \hat e_3$ plane, this implies that if $\vec j$ points in the second quadrant, then along the $\hat e_1$ direction, there must be an equally long vector in the fourth quadrant (or a sum which is equally long) as depicted in Fig. \ref{contXC}.
 If we generalize this to a sinusoidal function which fits the periodicity of the system (i.e integrates to zero in the $\hat e_1$ direction), we see that the momentum (wave number) is quantized and confined to one direction.
-We interpret this as the continuum version of the confinement of particle motion to the coordinate directions.
+We interpret this as the continuum version which limits an electric particle's motion to the coordinate directions.